 The stages loosely correspond to the year group of the student, e.g. Stage 7 corresponds to Year 7, etc.

 Students follow either the Higher, Foundation course leading to the GCSE examination.

 The department uses the Edexcel examination board.

-GCSE statistics course is offered to pupils at the end of Year 10.
+GCSE statistics course will be offered to students in Year 10.

-Students at Key Stage 4 have three one hour lessons a week and will receive at least one hour of homework every week.
+Students at Key Stage 4 have four one-hour lessons a week and will receive at least one hour of homework every week.
 The students are regularly assessed through practice GSCE questions and mock papers.

 Year 11 students complete PPEs in November and again in March in preparation for their final GCSE exams.

 - The volume of subject content has increased.
 You may need more time to teach it.

 - The demand of that content is increasing too, with harder topics being introduced.
 This is true for both your Foundation Tier students and Higher Tier students.

 - The total time for the examinations is increasing, from 3½ hours to 4½ hours.
 All exams will be sat at the end of the course.